cernanalysispreservation/analysispreservation.cern.ch/INSTALL.rst

 """""""""""""""""

 All else will be installed inside a python *virtualenv* for easy maintenance and encapsulation of the libraries required.
+From inside your `cap` folder you can choose anytime whatever virtual environment you want to work on (just type `workon virtualenv_installed`) or you can choose to create a new one.

-To do so, create a new virtual environment to hold our CAP instance from inside the repository folder:
+To do the latter, create a new virtual environment to hold our CAP instance from inside the repository folder:

 .. code-block:: shell